 The following regulations must be respected:

-- Smoking is absolutely forbidden in the castle, both inside the buildings and in the courtyards.
+Smoking (with electronic cigarettes too) is absolutely forbidden in the castle, both inside the buildings and in the courtyards.
 It is a museum and therefore a public area.

 In addition, we ask visitors to speak softly and to refrain from using mobile phones within the castle, so that other visitors can experience the monument in the calm best suited to the visit.